j-siderius/MountStPeter_development_visualisation/README.md

 The visualisations are displayed on a website that is built using plain HTML/CSS/JS.
 The 3D models are rendered using the THREE.JS framework.
 Information is displayed in blocks, divided by scrolling sections.

-The website is hosted [here](https://portfolio.cr.utwente.nl/student/jsiderius/gis1/).
+The website is hosted on [GitHub Pages](https://j-siderius.github.io/mountStPeter/).

 <p float="left">
   <img src="doc/doc_1.png" width="33%" />